michael-hardeman/dlive-companion/README.md

 ### Translating

-If you want to enjoy DLive Guide in your language, just copy the folder '\_locales/en' to '\_locales/code' where code is [your locale code](https://www.w3.org/International/O-charset-lang.html).
+If you want to enjoy DLive Companion in your language, just copy the folder '\_locales/en' to '\_locales/code' where code is [your locale code](https://www.w3.org/International/O-charset-lang.html).
 Translate the message field for each message, it will probably take you 5/10 mins.
 Be sure to open a pull request to help others!

 ### Installation